 Part-time position available April 1:

-- Play a leading role in Web development projects for major clients in the arts through TC Labs, a consulting wing that supports our nonprofit activities (labs.canopycanopycanopy.com).
+-Play a leading role in Web development projects for major clients in the arts through TC Labs, a consulting wing that supports Triple Canopy’s nonprofit activities (labs.canopycanopycanopy.com).

 The ideal candidate is:

-- Knowledgeable of twentieth-century design history and theory, contemporary publications, and interaction design practices, from Web 2.0 to mobile apps;
+-Knowledgeable of interaction design technologies, from Web 2.0 to mobile apps;

-- Personable, resourceful, and enthusiastic about creative experimentation and about participating in regular conversations with Triple Canopy’s staff and collaborators.
+-Personable, resourceful, and enthusiastic about creative experimentation and participating in regular conversations with Triple Canopy’s staff and collaborators;

 This is a part-time position based out of our offices in the Greenpoint neighborhood of Brooklyn.
-We imagine this position to be well-suited for active freelancers in search of a broader network of collaborators or seasoned designers who desire some critical engagement with issues pertaining to culture and visual design outside of an academic or teaching environment.
-An initial commitment of one day per week plus biweekly editorial meetings is necessary, though this commitment is likely to increase as work on the website’s redesign increases in the spring, and during the production of print publications.
+We imagine this position to be well-suited for active freelancers in search of a broader network of collaborators or seasoned developers who desire some critical engagement with issues pertaining to culture and technology outside of an academic or teaching environment.
+An initial commitment of one day per week plus bi-weekly editorial meetings is necessary, though this commitment is likely to increase as work on the website’s redesign increases in the spring.

-Interested candidates should submit a résumé, portfolio, and any other relevant work (such as writing samples) to firstname.lastname@example.org no later than February 28.
+Interested candidates should submit a résumé, portfolio, GitHub profile, and any other relevant work (such as writing samples) to email@example.com.
 Payment is commensurate with experience.
 Additional income via TC Labs is negotiated on a project basis.
 Affordable healthcare options are available.